LLM-Based Multi-Agent Blackboard System for Information Discovery in Data Science: Experiments

 \paragraph{Baselines:} To evaluate our method against alternative approaches for solving data science problems involving data discovery, we compare it with the following baselines: \begin{itemize}[leftmargin=*] \item \textit{\textbf{DS-GRU:}} We adopt the only existing baseline (to the best of our knowledge) for data discovery in data science problems, which appends all available files directly into the LLM prompt and attempts to solve the problem \citep{lai2025kramabenchbenchmarkaisystems}.
 This baseline uses a self-correction loop that retries when errors occur in generated codes.
 For details, we refer the reader to \citet{lai2025kramabenchbenchmarkaisystems}.

-\item \textit{\textbf{Retrieval-Augmented Generation (RAG):}} This retrieves the top 5 files\footnote{This number is chosen based on the average number of files required to solve the problems (1.6) and the length of the context window of the backbone LLMs used in this paper.} based on the file names and contents (the method for presenting a file content to the LLM is explained in Appendix~\ref{app:implementation}) from the data lake using E5-large\footnote{Available at: \url{https://huggingface.co/intfloat/e5-large-v2}} \citep{wang2022text}, a 330M-parameter embedding model and use it to solve the problem.
-It then follows the same procedure as the main agent described in Section~\ref{sec:main-agent}, with two key modification: 1) the retrieved files contents and addresses are presented directly to the LLM in the prompt and 2) the general help-request action is replaced with a restricted action that only allows direct requests to the search agent.
-This design isolates the effect of substituting the file discovery mechanism with RAG, enabling a controlled study of its impact on performance.
-The prompt used for this baseline is shown in Figure~\ref{fig:main-agent-rag-prompt} in Appendix~\ref{app:prompts}.
+\item \textit{\textbf{Retrieval-Augmented Generation (RAG):}} This retrieves the top 5 files\footnote{This number is chosen based on the average files needed to solve problems (1.6) and the context size of backbone LLMs used.} based on the file names and contents (presenting file content to the LLM is detailed in Appendix~\ref{app:implementation}) from the data lake using E5-large\footnote{\url{https://hf.co/intfloat/e5-large-v2}} \citep{wang2022text}, a 330M-parameter embedding model and use it to solve the problem.
+It then follows the same ReAct procedure as the main agent described in \textsection~\ref{sec:main-agent}, with two key modification: 1) the retrieved files contents are presented directly to the LLM's prompt and 2) the help-request action is replaced with a restricted action that permits requests only to the search agent.
+This design isolates the effect of replacing the file discovery mechanism with RAG, allowing a controlled study of its impact on performance.
+The prompt used is shown in Figure~\ref{fig:main-agent-rag-prompt} in Appendix~\ref{app:prompts}.